dflook/terraform-github-actions/terraform-destroy/README.md

 This is one of a suite of terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

-This action uses the `terraform destroy` command to destroy all resources in a terraform workspace.
+:warning: This action uses the `terraform destroy` command to immediately destroy all resources in a terraform workspace.

+To generate a plan that can be reviewed you can instead use the [dflook/terraform-plan](https://github.com/dflook/terraform-github-actions/tree/main/terraform-plan) and [dflook/terraform-apply](https://github.com/dflook/terraform-github-actions/tree/main/terraform-plan) actions with the `destroy` input set to `true`.

 ## Inputs